-Science fiction like Ready Player One have described ‘the Metaverse’ both as a destination and dystopic process of capture and control
+Science fiction like Ready Player One describes ‘the Metaverse’ both as a destination and dystopic process of capture and control.

-In RP One: IOI, a single corporation, wants to own and control the OASIS’ servers and databases, where they could: delete people, access any information, change the rules of the world, and print themselves infinite currency
+In RP One: IOI, a single corporation, wants to own and control the OASIS’ servers and databases, enabling them to: delete people, access any information, change the rules of the world, and print themselves infinite currency

-As we invest more time, data and wealth into platforms ($10bn and 4bn hours per month in virtual worlds and gaming environments since 2020 COVID lockdown) we believe it critical to interrogate their design principles, business models and terms of service so we can decide if we wish to continue to opt in or divest into alternatives.
+As we invest more time, data, and wealth into digital platforms ($10bn and 4bn hours per month in virtual worlds and gaming environments since 2020 COVID lockdown) it is critical to interrogate their design principles, business models, and terms of service so we as responsible online citizens can decide if we wish to continue to opt-in or divest into alternatives.

 Defining the Metaverse